 If the time synchronization service is modified based on the reports of UE presence in the Area of Interest, the TSCTSF informs the AF for the impacted UE(s) by indicating the PTP port state for the related DS-TT PTP port (in the case of (g)PTP based time distribution) or notifying the AF with the indication of 5G access status time distribution status (enabled or disabled, for ASTI based time distribution).

-In order to track the UE moving in and out of Time Synchronization coverage area at a TA granularity, the Registration Area (RA) shall only include TAs either inside or outside of the Requested Coverage Area the AF requested for Time Synchronization.
-This ensures the UE performs Registration update with the network when the UE moves in and out of Requested Coverage Area.
+In order to track the UE moving in and out of Time Synchronization coverage area at a TA granularity, the AMF create the Registration Area (RA) as described in the clause 5.3.2.3.